hughesdo/RightClicks/ARCHITECTURE.md

 - Modern C# features while maintaining practical development velocity
 - Strong tooling support in both VS Code and Visual Studio 2022

-### Shell Hook Manager (Separate Component)
+### Shell Extension (Context Menu DLL)
+- **Project:** `RightClicksShellExtension`
-- **Framework:** .NET Framework 4.8
+- **Framework:** .NET Framework 4.8 (REQUIRED - cannot be changed)
 - **Shell Integration:** SharpShell
-- **Purpose:** Standalone program for registering/unregistering context menu hooks
+- **Purpose:** COM server DLL loaded directly into Windows Explorer to provide context menus

 **Rationale:**
+- Windows Explorer is a native 64-bit process that can ONLY load .NET Framework assemblies
 - SharpShell requires .NET Framework (not compatible with .NET 8)
+- This is a Windows limitation that cannot be changed - .NET 8 DLLs cannot run inside Explorer.exe
+- Must be built as x64 to match Explorer's architecture

+### Shell Hook Manager (Installation Tool)
+- **Project:** `RightClicksShellInstaller`
+- **Framework:** .NET 8.0
+- **Purpose:** Standalone CLI tool for registering/unregistering shell extension

+**Rationale:**
+- Uses SharpShell's `ServerRegistrationManager` to register the shell extension DLL
+- Can be modern .NET 8 because it runs as a separate process, not inside Explorer
 - Isolates shell registration complexity from main application

-- Proven, stable solution for Windows shell extensions
-- Can be replaced later without affecting main application
+### ⚠️ CRITICAL: DLL Version Conflict

+Both RightClicks (.NET 8) and RightClicksShellExtension (.NET 4.8) use `Newtonsoft.Json`:
+- .NET 8's version references `System.Runtime, Version=6.0.0.0`
+- .NET Framework 4.8 does NOT have this assembly - it causes load failure

+**Build Requirement:** The shell extension's `Newtonsoft.Json.dll` MUST be copied AFTER the main app's files to overwrite the incompatible .NET 8 version.
+See `RightClicks.csproj` post-build target.

+**Symptom of Wrong DLL:** Context menus show only "Open RightClicks..." instead of cascading feature menus.

 ### Hybrid Architecture Benefits
 - ✅ 95% of codebase uses modern .NET 8